Silent Hill 2: Born from a Wish

-Themes and analysis
+Analysis

 Some of the more apparent themes of the narrative are grief, guilt, and punishment.
 Other noticeable themes in Silent Hill 2 are mental illness, lust, love and abuse, including an exploration of how it affects people.

 A prominent focus of analysis is the symbolism of the monsters present in the game, which seem to be manifested from James' guilty consciousness.
 One major example is Pyramid Head, a tall, masculine, faceless humanoid figure, whose head is concealed by a large pyramid-shaped helmet that is made of rusted iron.
 Pyramid Head wields a large blade called the "Great Knife", which he drags across the floor in several encounters with the player.
 His design not only serves to psychologically frighten the player, as the sharp edges of the triangular head were intentionally illustrated to "suggest the possibility of pain" according to his creator Masahiro Ito, but it is also emblematic of many of the themes of the narrative, as his appearance and behaviour represent the guilt that James experienced, the retribution he seeks for his actions, and the sexual frustration that he felt while his late wife, Mary, was terminally ill.

-According to GameSpot, "critics have championed" the game as a key example of video games as an art form.